-This 90-minute program is scheduled to stream on YouTube and Facebook Live at 12:00 noon EST on Thursday, December 17, 2020 as the seventeenth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.
+This 90-minute program is scheduled to stream on YouTube at 12:00 noon EST on Thursday, December 17, 2020 as the seventeenth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.

-As First Lady of New York City, Chirlane McCray has redefined the role of First Lady, managing a robust portfolio to advance an ambitious agenda in support of all New Yorkers.
-Nationally recognized as a powerful champion for mental health reform and dubbed one of TIME Magazine’s 50 Most Influential People in Health Care for 2018, Ms. McCray created ThriveNYC, the most comprehensive mental health plan of any city or state in the nation.
-She also spearheads the Cities Thrive Coalition, with more than 200 mayors, county officials and thought leaders from all 50 states, advocating for a more integrated and better-funded behavioral health system.
-As Chair of the Mayor’s Fund to Advance New York City, Ms. McCray brings together government, philanthropy and the private sector to work on some of the most pressing issues of our time, including mental health, youth employment and immigration.
-She also launched and leads the NYC Unity Project, an unprecedented citywide effort to make sure LGBTQ young people in New York City are safe, supported and healthy.
-Ms. McCray’s other responsibilities are extensive.
+Chirlane McCray has redefined the role of First Lady of New York City, managing a robust portfolio to advance an ambitious agenda in support of all New Yorkers.
+Nationally recognized as a powerful advocate for mental health reform and named a 2019 “World Health Organization Champion,” Ms. McCray created ThriveNYC, the most comprehensive mental health plan of any city or state in the nation.
+She leads the Cities Thrive Coalition, bringing together more than 200 mayors, county officials, and thought leaders from all 50 states to improve our mental health care delivery system.
+As Chair of the Mayor’s Fund to Advance New York City, she brings together leaders across government, philanthropy, and the private sector.
+Most recently, the Fund has raised more than $60 million through its COVID-19 Emergency Relief Fund.
+She also serves as Co-Chair of the Taskforce on Racial Inclusion and Equity, whose mission is to ensure New York City’s recovery from COVID-19 is rooted in fairness and justice.
 As co-chair of the Commission on Gender Equity, she is a persistent voice for creating a 50-50 city and world.
-In partnership with NYC’s Police Chief, she leads the Domestic Violence Task Force.
-And in 2015, with her signature, New York City became the first city in the country to join the United Nations Women’s Safe Cities Global Initiative.
-The First Lady is a graduate of Wellesley College.
-She and Mayor Bill de Blasio live in Gracie Mansion, the official residence, and are proud parents of Chiara and Dante.
+She led the city’s Domestic Violence Task Force, and in 2015, with her signature, New York City became the first city in the country to join the United Nations Women’s Safe Cities Global Initiative.
+She also launched and leads the NYC Unity Project, an unprecedented citywide effort to make sure LGBTQIA young people in New York City are safe, supported and healthy.

 Beverly Guy-Sheftall is founding director of the Women’s Research and Resource Center (since 1981) and Anna Julia Cooper Professor of Women’s Studies at Spelman College.
 She is also an adjunct professor at Emory University’s Institute for Women’s Studies where she teaches graduate courses in their doctoral program.
 She is currently President of the National Women’s Studies Association (NWSA).At the age of sixteen, Guy-Sheftall entered Spelman College where she majored in English and minored in secondary education.
 After graduation with honors, she attended Wellesley College for a fifth year of study in English.
 After a year at Wellesley, she entered Atlanta University to pursue a master’s degree in English.
 Her thesis was entitled “Faulkner’s Treatment of Women in His Major Novels.”
 A year later Guy-Sheftall began her first teaching job in the Department of English at Alabama State University in Montgomery, Alabama.
 In 1971 she returned to her alma mater, Spelman College, and joined the English Department.
 Guy-Sheftall has been involved with the national women’s studies movement since its inception and provided leadership for the establishment of the first women’s studies major at a historically Black college.
 Beyond the academy, she has been involved in a number of advocacy organizations which include the National Black Women’s Health Project, the National Council for Research on Women, and the National Coalition of 100 Black Women, on whose boards she has served.
 In her role as Director of Spelman’s Women’s Center, she has also been involved with the development of student activism around misogynist images of Black women in hip hop as well as a broad range of social justice issues, including reproductive rights and violence against women.
 She teaches women’s studies courses, including feminist theory and global Black feminisms.